Site last updated 18 February 2025

 If you would like to know more about bellringing click here www.cccbr.org.uk/bellringing/what-is-bell-ringing/.

-If you like to learn to ring please contact our secretary [ ], or go along to a tower near you on a practice night.
+If you would like to learn to ring please contact our secretary [ ], or go along to a tower near you on a practice night.

 Information about the towers in the Association, practice nights and Association events, and much else, can be found by following the links on the left or below.